Luvideria/MusescoreDownloader/README.md

 ![install_python](imgtuto/install_python.PNG)

 If it doesn't appear, go on the microsoft store yourself and type python3.
-Select 3.7 or 3.8, it doesn't matter for this script.
+Select the version 3.7 or 3.8, it doesn't matter for this script.
+If you do not have the microsoft store, or you are running an older version of windows, you need to install python by yourself (don't worry, it's a few clicks away: [download page](https://www.python.org/downloads/))

-Once it is installed, go back to the powershell and type `pip`.
+Once it's installed, go back to the powershell and type `pip`.
 If you see some text, it means it worked.
 If it doesn't work, or you see red text, close the window and open it again like we did previously.
 Try to type `pip` again.
 If it doens't work, either python is not installed (let it finish!), or it is not in the path.
 Use your favourite search engine to find how to add python in the Path for windows.